zerodevapp/zerodev-docs/docs/getting-started.md

 While we are at the dashboard, let's set up "Gas Policies" -- rules that determine which transactions we will sponsor gas for.

-Go to the "Gas Policies" section of you dashboard and create a new "Project Policy":
+Go to the "Gas Policies" section of your dashboard and create a new "Project Policy":

 <p align="center">
   <img src="/img/project_policy.png" width="80%" />